fernandodof/angular-component/README.md

 ## Synopsis

-This project shows some examples of how to work with angular compnents (new in angular 1.5) and the angular-component-router.
+This project shows some examples of how to work with angular components (new in angular 1.5) and the angular-component-router.

 ## Instructions